iswaryaah/portfolio/README.md

 # ![Project 3 - Data Analysis using Python](https://github.com/iswaryaah/portfolio/blob/main/project%20files/Assignment%203.ipynb)

-* Analyzed data of the passengers aboard the titanic.
+* In this project, I analyzed data of the passengers aboard the titanic.

+# My data analysis approach
-* First, I imported the titanic dataset and then I used .info() to get a summary of the dataframe.
+* I imported the titanic dataset and then I used .info() to get a summary of the dataframe.
 * The .info function lists all the columns along with their data types.
 * I can also interpret which columns have missing data.
 * I then used the .head() function to see what the dataset looks like.